benjamingrobertson/benjamingrobertson.github.io/_posts/2017-10-09-javascript-accessibility.md

 First, we need to pass in the event object so we can detect what key is being pressed and a context for the user to be "trapped" inside of.

-If the key they pressed was NOT the TAB key, we can safely return and do nothing.
+If the key they pressed was **not** the TAB key, we can safely return and do nothing.

 If it **was** the TAB key, we get all the focusable elements in the modal and the element they are currently focused on.
 Once we have these two things, we can use the `indexOf` method to tell where the user is in the tab order of this context.